-Digital Escape Rooms using Kuula Virtual Tours
+Digital Escape Rooms - an example created using Kuula Virtual Tours

 Samantha Ribera is using the Kuula virtual tour software to design impressive, educational digital escape rooms for teachers, parents.
-She is sharing them via a website called Teachers Pay Teachers - an marketplace where teachers buy and sell original educational materials.
+She is sharing them via a website called Teachers Pay Teachers - a marketplace where teachers buy and sell original educational materials.

 Physical escape rooms